sirisian/ecmascript-types/README.md

 These are TypeErrors on a class that has no defined layout, which is any class with an untyped field, and they reflect the declared layout, so the offset and endianness decorators below are accounted for.

+An array stores its elements with this layout, one after another. ```SoA.<T>``` from the [structure of arrays](soa.md) extension stores the same elements as one array per field instead, with the same element API.

 By default the memory layout of a typed class - a class where every property is typed - simply appends to the memory of the extended class.
 For example:

 ```js